effektif/user-docs/docs/examples/hire-employee.rst

 * The trigger form could allow uploading additional documents, such as a covering letter, which some organisations like to receive.
 * Instead of a trigger form, use an e-mail trigger to accept applications by e-mail, including the CV as an attachment.
-* If the organisation has to deal with a high case volume, the trigger form could capture information that could be used to prioritise cases, such as the *Candidate availability date*.
+* If the organisation has to deal with a high case volume, the trigger form could capture information that you could use to prioritise cases, such as the *Candidate availability date*.
-* The trigger form could include additional information to allow automatic pre-screening, if there are situations that would mean that it’s not worth starting the process, such as no work visa.
+* The trigger form could include additional information to allow automatic pre-screening, to cover cases that do not justify starting the process, such as an applicant with no work visa.
 * You could add additional interview stages, such as a telephone screen, second interview, or a post-offer visit.